jimbrig/KaaS/2-Areas/Code/SQL/PostgreSQL/SQL - PostgreSQL - Simulate `IIF` From SQL Server.md

 Date: 2022-02-16
 Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
 Tags: ["#Type/Code/SQL", "#Topic/Dev/Database"]
-Alias: ["SQL - Simulate `IIF` in PostgreSQL"]
+Alias: ["SQL - PostgreSQL - Simulate `IIF` From SQL Server"]
 ---

-# SQL - Simulate `IIF` in PostgreSQL
+# SQL - PostgreSQL - Simulate `IIF` From SQL Server

 *Source: https://wiki.postgresql.org/wiki/Simulating_iif_function*

 Some developers are accustomed to some 'Access' (and others db's) functions.
-One of them is the 'iif' function that works very simple and sometimes add to the query more intelligence.
+One of them is the `iif` function that works very simple and sometimes add to the query more intelligence.

 Well, you will surprising to know that in [[PostgreSQL]] is possible and is quite simple to add this function.